Calculus

 What this is saying is that we can find a rectangle that has the same area as the curve.
 The

-We call the average value of the function.
-Using MVT for integrals, we can then find
+value of the function.
+Using MVT for integrals, we can then

 Check for it to be continuous!!!!